prahalad12345/RCP/README.md

 **3. Create an agent**

-Let’s create a simple "echo agent" that returns any message it receives.
+Let's create a simple "echo agent" that returns any message it receives.
 Create an `agent.py` file in your project directory with the following code:

 ```python